 Advisory/Consulting Services refers to the act of providing a third party with expert knowledge for a fee.
 The consulting services provided by the Big 4 include:

-- Creation of financial reporting programs which leverage the latest technology for the company
+Creation of financial reporting programs that leverage the latest technology for the company

-- Creation of accounting programs which leverage the latest technology for the company
+Creation of accounting programs that leverage the latest technology for the company

-Transactions/deals refers to the act of carrying out and/or facilitating mergers and acquisitions, spin-offs, leveraged buyouts, divestment etc. The Big 4 firms provide the following transaction services:
+Transactions/deals refer to the act of carrying out and/or facilitating mergers and acquisitions, spin-offs, leveraged buyouts, divestment, etc. The Big 4 firms provide the following transaction services:

 The fraud investigation team travels extensively (both domestically and internationally) to help a company detect fraud and/or embezzlement.
 The fraud investigation team uses psychological tactics, the latest technology, and cutting-edge financial and accounting analysis to uncover fraud.